Sieradz: Sports and recreation

-The natural forests on the banks of river Warta makes an ideal place for mushroom pickers.
-The Rynek (town square) filled with historic architecture also makes a perfect tourism place with local shops selling various products of good quality and brands.
-The churches in Sieradz carry historical significance and are well restored.

 Development

-Sieradz dramatically developed since 2007 with new residential projects & townships.
+Sieradz dramatically developed since 2007 with new residential projects and townships.
 Sieradz has some attractive shopping malls, such as Galeria sieradzka, Dekada, Rondo and several open markets.
 Its attracts residents from nearby villages and towns as well and makes Sieradz a prime shopping destination.
 The Sieradz City administration successfully holds Open Hair Festival every year and the town is very much well known for this event.